kubearmor/libbpf/README.md

 The same environment variable need to be set when building the final application that uses this library.

 `❯ CGO_LDFLAGS="./output/libbpf.a" go build`

+---

+The use cases inside `./tests` can be tested using make.

+`❯ make run-tests`